On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Background on Standard Norm-Based Regularization and Its Application to Weight Pruning

-By comparing \eqref{eq:update_j_weight_2} with the standard (non-regularized) update equation given in \eqref{eq:updatestd}, one can notice that the $\ell_2$-norm regularization introduces an extra term, given by $-2\eta\alpha w_j$, on the weight update equation.
-Since $2\eta\alpha$ is always positive and generally much smaller than one (for the sake of algorithm convergence), this extra term produces a reduction of $2\eta\alpha |w_j|$ on the weight magnitude and is thus called penalization term.
-Such a penalization contributes significantly for avoiding the overfitting \cite{goodfellow2016deep}.
+By comparing \eqref{eq:update_j_weight_2} with the standard (non-regularized) update equation given in \eqref{eq:updatestd}, one can notice that the $\ell_2$-norm regularization introduces an extra term, given by $-2\eta\alpha w_j$, into the weight update equation.
+Since $2\eta\alpha$ is always positive and generally much smaller than one (for the sake of algorithm convergence), this extra term produces a reduction of $2\eta\alpha |w_j|$ in the weight magnitude, which corresponds to an attraction of the weight towards zero.
+Due to this characteristic, such a term will be referred to as zero-attraction term in the present research work.
+The weight penalization produced by the zero-attraction term is commonly used to avoid the overfitting \cite{goodfellow2016deep}.